bldavies/bldavies.com/content/blog/motu-wp.md

 ---

 Earlier this year I joined [Motu](https://motu.nz), an economic and public policy research institute based in Wellington, New Zealand.
-One of Motu's objectives is to disseminate the research conducted by staff and affiliates, often through the working paper series hosted on its website.
-In this post, I analyse the coauthorship networks among Motu researchers based on working paper publications.
+In this post, I analyse the coauthorship network among Motu researchers based on working paper publications.
 The source code and data used in my analysis are available [here](https://github.com/bldavies/motu-wp).
-Hyperlinks are provided where suitable.

 ## Collecting and preparing the data